iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

     --ped-proband PED_PROBAND
-        specify the name of the column in the pedigree file that specifies persons with role `proband`; this columns is used only when option `--ped-no-role` is specified. [default: None]
+        specify the name of the column in the pedigree file that specifies persons with role `proband`;
+        this column is used only when option `--ped-no-role` is specified. [default: None]

     --ped-no-header